14 Things You Should Be Buying at Target

 If you’re heading to the office again after loving working from home, you might want to get your caffeine fix in the house for a while.
 Target has some of the best coffee makers on the market at great prices.
 Plus, Target is home to a few exclusive Black & Decker coffeemakers.

 After spending so much time at home last year, are you sick of looking at the same walls?
 Maybe it’s time to redecorate!
 Lamps, dishes, and accessory home decor items at Target are the main items interior designers recommend buying, according to TODAY.
 Target’s trendy designer collaborations let you add stylish decor without breaking the bank.
 “Side tables, baskets, clocks, vases—they do such a good job putting out great design for relatively little,” Erin Gates, a Boston-based interior designer, stylist, and creator of the blog Elements of Style, told TODAY.
 Again, the Threshold Target brand reigns supreme in this home-centric category.
-Next, check out these deep discounts and see what goes on super sale in July.

 - Julie Ramhold, DealNews.com